arnavpisces/arnavpisces.github.io/content/posts/vibe-coding-guide.md

 ---
 title: "Vibe Coding Stack for Dummies"
-date: "2025-09-06"
+date: "2025-09-05"
 ---
 ## What is "Vibe Coding"?

-Vibe coding is writing code using AI - you focus on the **what** while AI handles the **how**.
+Vibe coding is writing code using AI.
+You focus on the **what** while AI handles the **how**.
 Perfect to build small but real projects without getting stuck on syntax or dependency hell(remember the times you spent 1.2 hours trying to install npm dependencies and setting up node).
 I was not too fond of the term when I first heard it but now it sounds completely apt.
 Agentic coding tools (Claude Code basically) made me realize that a lot of the times, AI coding is just vibes.

 ## The Tools I Use